Eldurkar/CarND-Behavioral-Cloning-P3-keras/README.md

 #### Challenges and areas of improvement
 The following challenges were faced and overcome during this project:
-1. Network predicting constant steering angles:
+Network predicting constant steering angles:
 During the initial phase of training, the network would produce a constant prediction for steering angle regardless of the input.
 This was found out to be due to an unbalanced dataset with more entries for zero steering angle than others.
-Resizing the images.
-Train the model on second track so that car can navigate on both tracks.
-Play around with more data augumentation techniques to increase the accuracy.

 The current code can steer the car such that it can drive autonomously over the track.
 However, there are several improvements that can be made:
-1. Keep the car from going over either lane markings.
-This may be accomplished by more recovery data and/or a larger network
+1. Traning the model using the second track.
 2. Teaching the vehicle to steer and accelerate/brake autonomously.
 Since there are no obstacles/traffic on this test track, it can be used to investigate how the throttle may also be autonomously controlled.
+3. Play around with more data augumentation techniques to increase the accuracy.